pagkly/Zed/Investopedia3/How One-Time Charges Work.md

 ## Understanding One-Time Charges

 Some one-time charges do indeed only take place once.
 In such a case, they should not recur and would not impact the long-run performance and growth of a company.
-As a result, they may be excluded from [pro-forma](https://www.investopedia.com/terms/p/proforma.asp) financial statements or labeled as an [extraordinary item](https://www.investopedia.com/terms/e/extraordinaryitem.asp).
+As a result, they may be excluded from [[pro-forma]](https://www.investopedia.com/terms/p/proforma.asp) financial statements or labeled as an [[extraordinary item]](https://www.investopedia.com/terms/e/extraordinaryitem.asp).

 However, some companies incorrectly record charges that they repeatedly incur in the course of their usual business activities as one-time charges.
 This practice may make the company’s financial health look better than it really is, and it is a practice that investors should be aware of.